edgelesssys/marblerun/docs/overview.md

 ### Client API

-The Client API is designed as a HTTP-REST interface.
+The Client API is designed as an HTTP-REST interface.
 The API currently contains two endpoints:

 * `/manifest`: For deploying and verifying the Manifest